hillmanation/bnu-discord-bot/README.md

 # BNU Discord Bot

+__`In Active Development 10/14/2024`__

 ## Overview

-The BNU Discord Bot is a bot designed to interact with the Kavita manga server, providing users with easy access to manga information, recent chapters, and other functionalities directly within Discord.
+The BNU Discord Bot is a bot designed to interact with the Kavita manga server API, providing users with easy access to manga information, recent chapters, and other functionalities directly within Discord.

 ## Features